When Love Takes Over

-"When Love Takes Over" received universal acclaim.
+"When Love Takes Over" received critical acclaim.
 Most noted the addition of Rowland's powerful and emotionally charged vocals which made the single the most memorable song from One Love.
 The song was praised for its lush production and euphoric sentiments.
 It achieved worldwide success by topping the charts in ten countries, including in the United Kingdom, Republic of Ireland, Italy and Switzerland.
 At the time of release, it became Guetta's highest-charting single on the U.S. Billboard Hot 100 and Rowland's second number one single in the United Kingdom.
 "When Love Takes Over" ranked at number one on Billboard's Best of 2009 Dance Club Songs chart.
 In 2013, Billboard named "When Love Takes Over" its number one dance-pop collaboration of all time, in addition to noting the lasting cultural impact that the collaboration would have on dance music and its indication of the emerging electronic dance music trend in America at its time of release.

-In the song's accompanying music video, Rowland and Guetta reminisce of how the song came together.
+In the song's accompanying music video, Rowland and Guetta reminisce about how the song came together.
 It follows the duo as they prepare for a party before coming together for the final result.
 "When Love Takes Over" was promoted mainly at award shows, including the MTV Latin Music Video Awards, NRJ Music Awards and the World Music Awards.
 Guetta and Rowland reunited in late 2009 to perform "When Love Takes Over" for the annual Miss Universe competition.
 The single earned several Platinum and Gold certifications, selling over 5.5 million copies worldwide.
 Additionally, it earned Guetta two Grammy Award nominations for "Best Dance Recording" and "Best Non-Classical, Remixed Recording", the latter of which Guetta won for his "Electro Extended Mix" of "When Love Takes Over".